 If you believe that the problem will require a Plesk Engineer to log in to your server via shell (telnet/ssh/RDP access) you may provide support with server access information.
 Before we can log in to your server we will require you to agree with Plesk's Server Permission Policy.
 This will give us permission to log in to your server and perform repairs.
 Issue Resolution Time is normally less for cases where customer permitted Support to access the server.

 Note: For security reasons, we strongly advise that you change your passwords when submitting them to our support team.
 After the problem is resolved, you can then reinstate your regular passwords.
 Plesk Technical Staff does not retain your login information.

 Providing with direct access:

-PubkeyAuthentication option is enabled in ssh configuration:
+Make sure PubkeyAuthentication is enabled in SSH configuration

 # grep PubkeyAuthentication /etc/ssh/sshd_config